Resourcepack-Registry/default/README.md

 ```

 ## Disclaimer
-The purpose of this repository is **not** to "redistribute" Minecraft assets.
+The purpose of this repository is **not** to "redistribute" Minecraft assets!
 It should just simply serve as an easy and convenient way to view the differences between one version and another.

 This repository assumes that because Mojang intentionally provides a public API for downloading the `client.jar`, they have no objection to the resulting generated assets existing anywhere on the internet for public consumption.
 If this assumption is ever contradicted, the repository will be removed immediately.